pelithne/k8s/workshop.md

 kubectl describe pod <pod name>
 ```

-You can also use ``kubectl describe`` to trouble shoot any problems you might have with the deployment (for instance, a common problem is image pull error, which can be caused by incorrect credentials or incorrect address/path to the container in ACR.
+You can also use ``kubectl describe`` to trouble shoot any problems you might have with the deployment (for instance, a common problem is **Error: ErrImagePull**, which can be caused by incorrect credentials or incorrect address/path to the container in ACR.
+It can also happen if the Kubernetes Cluster does not have read permission in the Azure Container Registry.

 Once your container has been pulled and started, showing state **READY**, you can instead start monitoring the service to see when a public IP address has been created.